Trump gives Fox News new excuse for not giving back boxes of secret documents

 Mr Baier then points out that NARA had asked for them back, and then sought a subpoena from the Department of Justice when he refused.

-The documents included the US’s nuclear capabilities, invasion plans and defence capabilities.
+The sensitive documents included the US’s nuclear capabilities, invasion plans and defence capabilities, according to the DoJ indictment.

-The Fox host then asked Mr Trump about allegations in the indictment that he ordered his aide Walt Nauta to move documents “after telling lawyers to sa you’d fully complied with the subpoena when you hadn’t”.
+The Fox host then asked Mr Trump about allegations in the indictment that he ordered his aide Walt Nauta to move documents “after telling lawyers to say you’d fully complied with the subpoena when you hadn’t”.

+Baier: Why not just hand them over?
+Trump: Because I had boxes, I want to go through the boxes and get all my personal things pic.twitter.com/PwW85wlTzH— Acyn (@Acyn) June 19, 2023

 “Before I send boxes over, I have to take all of my things out.
 These boxes were interspersed with all sorts of things.”